ht7770/automatic-greenhouse/README.md

 Currently the project publishes data from a DHT22 humidity and temperature sensor and a standard photocell, the data that is published to these feeds will eventually control shades and misters in different zones of a greenhouse depending on required values for each zone compared to actual values published by the sensors.

+This project is developed using the Arduino IDE, hence all files uploaded to this repository will be using the .ino file type.